Quantum theory of photonic vortices and quantum statistics of twisted photons: Quantum coherence of twisted light

 We now propose a new correlation function corresponding to the photonic helicity density,

 which can be exploited to reveal the correlation information about the polarization degrees of freedom of light.
 Here, we do not consider the correlation functions for the photonic spin and OAM densities.
 A $3\times3$ correlation matrix is needed to fully characterize the corresponding quantum correlations~\cite{yang2021quantum}.
-On the other hand, it is extremely challenging to measure the spin or OAM density correlation at few-photon level currently.
+On the other hand, it is currently extremely challenging to measure the spin or OAM density correlation at the few-photon level.

-We first check the quantum coherence of the pure-helicity vortex laser beam with many-photon wave-packet function (\ref{eq:MPWF-helicityvortex}).
+We first check the quantum coherence of the pure-helicity vortex laser beam with the many-photon wave-packet function (\ref{eq:MPWF-helicityvortex}).
 We can verify that a coherent-state light (even with highly sophisticated structure) has a constant quantum coherence function, i.e., $g^{(2)}(\boldsymbol{r},\boldsymbol{r}')=1$.
-Its helicity correlation function is simply the product of the helicity density at each point, i.e., $G_{H}^{(2)}(\boldsymbol{r}),\boldsymbol{r}') = \langle\hat{n}_H(\boldsymbol{r})\rangle\langle\hat{n}_H(\boldsymbol{r}')\rangle$.
-Non-trivial quantum coherence only exists in truly quantum light, such as Fock-state photon pulses, squeezed light pulses, etc. In the following, we focus on entangled photon pairs~\cite{Torres2003quantum,Saleh2000photonpair,Liu2019photonpair}, which has been extensively explored for Bell’s inequalities testing~\cite{Shalm2015strong}, quantum key distribution~\cite{Antonio2007keydistribution}, ghost imaging~\cite{cai2005ghost,Chan2009twocolor}, ect.
+Its helicity correlation function is simply the product of the helicity density at each point, i.e., $G_{H}^{(2)}(\boldsymbol{r},\boldsymbol{r}') = \langle\hat{n}_H(\boldsymbol{r})\rangle\langle\hat{n}_H(\boldsymbol{r}')\rangle$.
+Nontrivial quantum coherence only exists in truly quantum light, such as Fock-state photon pulses and squeezed light pulses.
+In the following, we focus on entangled photon pairs~\cite{Torres2003quantum,Saleh2000photonpair,Liu2019photonpair}, which have been extensively explored for testing of Bell’s inequality~\cite{Shalm2015strong}, quantum key distribution~\cite{Antonio2007keydistribution}, ghost imaging~\cite{cai2005ghost,Chan2009twocolor}, etc.

 The quantum state of a photon pair can be written as~\cite{loudon2000quantum},